lilacardell/Pollution_Sp21/README.md

 2) Data_Analysis.ipynb

-This program takes as an input the panel dataset created from the first notebook.
+This program takes as inputs the panel dataset created from the first notebook and the Mexico shapefiles.
 The tasks conducted in this notebook includes:
 * Loads sklearn toolkits to conduct machine learning analysis
-* Imports clean data (retrieved from Data_Cleaning.ipynb)
+* Imports clean data (created in Data_Cleaning.ipynb)
 * Normalizes the data to prepare for analysis
 * Splits sample into training and testing sets
 * Runs OLS, Lasso and Random Forest prediction exercises